Knowledge Fusion via Bidirectional Information Aggregation: Introduction

 \section{Introduction}

+The modern web has evolved into a vast information ecosystem, where the ability to access accurate, timely, and structured knowledge is paramount.
+As the cornerstone of the semantic web, large-scale Knowledge Graphs (KGs) like DBpedia \cite{mendes-etal-2012-dbpedia} and Wikidata \cite{10.1145/2629489} provide machine-readable facts that power a new generation of intelligent web applications, from semantic search engines \cite{10.1145/3511808.3557116,10.1145/3038912.3052558} to sophisticated recommendation systems \cite{10.1145/3696410.3714808,10.1145/3394486.3403143}.
+Concurrently, Large Language Models (LLMs) have emerged as the dominant paradigm for natural language interaction on the web.
+The synergy between these two technologies is therefore a critical frontier since knowledge graphs can provide structured symbolic knowledge to complement the implicit parametric knowledge encoded in large language models, giving rise to the emerging field of KG-enhanced LLMs \cite{saxena-etal-2020-improving,DBLP:journals/corr/abs-2107-02137,10.1145/3289600.3290956,DBLP:conf/iclr/JiangZ0W23,luo-etal-2024-chatkbqa}.

-Knowledge graphs (KGs) provide structured symbolic knowledge that complements the implicit parametric knowledge encoded in large language models (LLMs), giving rise to the emerging field of KG-enhanced LLMs \cite{saxena-etal-2020-improving,DBLP:journals/corr/abs-2107-02137,10.1145/3289600.3290956,DBLP:conf/iclr/JiangZ0W23,luo-etal-2024-chatkbqa}.
-While existing methods demonstrate promise in grounding LLMs with structured facts, most of them predominantly rely on parameter-invasive strategies such as various supervised fine-tuning strategies \cite{saxena-etal-2020-improving,DBLP:journals/corr/abs-2107-02137,10.1145/3289600.3290956,DBLP:conf/iclr/JiangZ0W23,kim-etal-2023-kg}.
-This fundamentally contradicts the preservation principle of LLMs \cite{wang2024wise}: parameter modification inevitably degrades acquired capabilities while introducing catastrophic forgetting.
-Furthermore, they struggle to adapt to real-time updates in knowledge graphs.
-An alternative paradigm is retrieval-augmented generation (RAG) \cite{huang-etal-2024-less,DBLP:journals/corr/abs-2405-12035}, which sidestep parameter updates but introduces new bottlenecks of retrieval reliability and latency \cite{DBLP:conf/nips/LewisPPPKGKLYR020}.
-Recent advancements in long-context LLMs enable full-context knowledge injection \cite{li-etal-2024-retrieval,DBLP:journals/corr/abs-2409-01666,geminiteam2024geminifamilyhighlycapable}, yet they incur prohibitive time/memory overhead as context length increases, and also suffer from unpredictable interference from inter-triple dependencies \cite{wang2025kblam}.
-These limitations motivate our central research question: \textit{can we develop a parameter-preserving knowledge fusion method that achieves both efficient and real-time KG integration while maintaining LLMs' general capabilities?}
+While existing methods demonstrate promise in grounding LLMs with structured facts, most of them predominantly rely on parameter-invasive fine-tuning strategies \cite{saxena-etal-2020-improving,DBLP:journals/corr/abs-2107-02137,10.1145/3289600.3290956,DBLP:conf/iclr/JiangZ0W23,kim-etal-2023-kg}.
+This fundamentally contradicts the preservation principle of LLMs \cite{wang2024wise}: parameter modification inevitably introduces catastrophic forgetting and degrades acquired capabilities.
+Furthermore, their static integration frameworks struggle to adapt to the real-time updates inherent in web-scale KGs.
+Alternative paradigms like Retrieval-Augmented Generation (RAG) \cite{huang-etal-2024-less,DBLP:journals/corr/abs-2405-12035} sidestep parameter updates but introduce new bottlenecks in retrieval reliability and latency \cite{DBLP:conf/nips/LewisPPPKGKLYR020}.
+Even recent advancements in long-context LLMs enable full-context knowledge injection \cite{li-etal-2024-retrieval,DBLP:journals/corr/abs-2409-01666,geminiteam2024geminifamilyhighlycapable,wang2025kblam}, yet they incur prohibitive computational overhead and suffer from an ``attention sink'' phenomenon, where information in the middle of long sequences is often ignored.
+These limitations motivate our central research question: \textit{\textbf{can we develop a parameter-preserving knowledge fusion method that achieves both efficient and real-time KG integration while maintaining an LLM's general capabilities?}}